mseong123/ProtoCount-Frontend/README.md

 cd <target folder>
 npm install
 ```
 2) To initiate development environment type `npm start` in repository local folder and the live app will be pushed to browser.
 Upon any amendments to source files, app will reload automatically in browser.

 *Please note that this app requires the back-end(Node.js and Mysql DB) in order to work.
-Please refer to [protocount-nodejs-mysql](https://github.com/mseong123/protocount-nodejs-mysql) for installation guidelines.*
+Please refer to [protocount-nodejs-mysql]      (https://github.com/mseong123/protocount-nodejs-mysql) for installation guidelines.*

 3) source files and other assets are all included in /src folder. **Only amend these files and nothing else**

 4) type `npm run build` to compile source codes into HTML,CSS and JS codes for deployment.
 These files are contained in /build folder.

+**See [Create-React-App](https://github.com/facebook/create-react-app) for detailed guidelines on usage of create-react-app tool**

 \
 \